 - 16. Temporary Impacts.
 The SMP and RMP activities in the Manuals will result in temporary impacts to waters of the State.
 Each Discharger is expected to initiate at least one, but may not initiate all, of the following activities that will temporarily impact waters of the State: - a.
-Vegetation Management: Temporary impacts requiring mitigation can result from the following vegetation management activities: (1) removal of live trees greater than six inches in diameter at breast height (dbh), and (2) trimming or removal of instream and riparian vegetation. - a.
-Sediment Removal: Sediment removal also results in temporary impacts, for example when the sediment supports wetland vegetation, when the sediment/gravel removed provides habitat for benthic or aquatic species, including aquatic invertebrates, or when there are discharges such as sediment or turbidity associated with the removal. - b.
-Bank Stabilization or Slip-Out Repairs: Temporary impacts to creek banks and beds may occur during repair or stabilization of banks by disturbing riparian vegetation or altering riparian habitat. - c.
+Vegetation Management: Temporary impacts requiring mitigation can result from the following vegetation management activities: (1) removal of live trees greater than six inches in diameter at breast height (dbh), and (2) trimming or removal of instream and riparian vegetation.

+- b.
+Sediment Removal: Sediment removal also results in temporary impacts, for example when the sediment supports wetland vegetation, when the sediment/gravel removed provides habitat for benthic or aquatic species, including aquatic invertebrates, or when there are discharges such as sediment or turbidity associated with the removal. - c.
+Bank Stabilization or Slip-Out Repairs: Temporary impacts to creek banks and beds may occur during repair or stabilization of banks by disturbing riparian vegetation or altering riparian habitat. - d.
 In-Kind Culvert Repair and Replacement: Repairing and replacing culverts in-kind (i.e., with the same culvert dimensions) may temporarily impact waters of the State when the culvert is repair or replaced. - 17.
-Permanent Impacts: The RMP and SMP activities in the Contra Costa County Flood Control District's, San Mateo County's, and Sonoma County Water Agency's Manuals may result in permanent impacts to waters of the State.
+Permanent Impacts: The RMP and SMP activities in the Contra Costa County Flood Control District's, San Mateo County's, Sonoma County Water Agency's, Midpen's, Marin County Flood Control District's, and the City of Livermore's Manuals may result in permanent impacts to waters of the State.
 The activities that may permanently impact waters of the State include culvert repair or replacement projects and bank stabilization projects.
 The Napa County Flood Control District's authorized stream maintenance activities will only result in temporary impacts.